Ways to stay connected

 - Enterprise Education – tailored packages for LJMU programmes, a toolkit of enterprise activities, guest speakers, role models and student self-employment events

-To book a free confidential business advice session with one of our business advisors, please call 0151 904 6432.
+To book a free confidential business advice session with our business advisor, please call 0151 231 3300.

 Start-Up Entrepreneurs’ Network